 A spinal cord injury is any injury sustained to the spinal cord that disrupts the cord’s ability to transmit nerve signals to the limbs and other parts of the body.
 Injuries to the spinal cord can be described as being either incomplete or complete.
 In an incomplete spinal injury, some nerve signals are permitted to pass along the injured part of the cord, permitting some sensation and movement below the injury.
 With a complete spinal injury, however, all nerve signals are stopped, causing complete loss of function below the injury.
 Common consequences of spinal cord injury include paralysis, difficulty breathing and incontinence.

-The majority of spinal injuries are the result of trauma sustained to the spine, such as during a car accident, a fall, an accident at home or at work, or a sport injury.
+The majority of spinal injuries are the result of trauma sustained to the spine, such as during a car accident, a fall, an accident at work, or a sport injury or on street.
 Employers have a duty of care to their employees and must conduct regular risk assessments to identify and mitigate any hazards that could cause an employee to suffer a spinal cord injury in the work place.
 Other ways of reducing the risk of people suffering spinal cord injuries include adhering to road traffic laws and health and safety protocols when using the road or playing sports.

 Victims who have suffered a spinal cord injury typically experience some form of physical disability.
 The extent of the disability depends entirely on where the injury is sustained.
 Quadriplegia is the term used to describe complete paralysis of the torso and all four limbs of the body, resulting in severe disability and difficulty breathing.
 Quadriplegia usually observed in victims who have sustained injuries to the top of the neck.
 Paraplegia, on the other hand, is paralysis of the lower limbs; it is usually accompanied by incontinence and is the result of injury to the lower spine.
 The effects of quadriplegia and paraplegia can be either full or partial; if the injury is incomplete, some nerve signals may be permitted to pass down the body, allowing some movement.